 Dr. Meneghini was elected into the Hip Society in March of this year.
 The prestigious society is limited to only 75 members and members are chosen based on contributions in the field of hip surgery, research accomplishments and recognition as a national leader in the field.

-The procedure was live-streamed from an operating room inside Indiana University Health Saxony Hospital in Fishers to an audience of a more than 200 orthopaedic surgeons from around the world who gathered in Vail, Colorado for a conference hosted by the International Congress for Joint Reconstruction.
+The procedure was live-streamed from an operating room in Fishers, IN to an audience of a more than 200 orthopaedic surgeons from around the world who gathered in Vail, Colorado for a conference hosted by the International Congress for Joint Reconstruction.
 The operation, which was the first live surgery to take place at IU Health Saxony Hospital, began at 11:20 a.m. and lasted approximately 90 minutes.

-R. Michael Meneghini, MD, a joint replacement surgeon with Indiana University Health, has been elected to the prestigious Knee Society.
+R. Michael Meneghini, MD has been elected to the prestigious Knee Society.
 The exclusive group is made up of the nation’s top knee surgeons.
 Dr. Meneghini is one of only six Knee Society members in Indiana and 167 worldwide.

 Alumnus Michael Meneghini Featured in Live Broadcast Knee Replacement Surgery to International Audience